EwoutH/anevicon/README.md

             A size of each UDP-packet in the range of [1; 65000], specified in bytes.
 Note that your system or a victim server might not be able to handle the default value. [default: 65000]
+    -p, --packets <COUNT>
+            A count of packets for sending.
+The default value equals to the largest number available for the inner data type. [default:
+            18446744073709551615]
+    -r, --receiver <ADDRESS>
+            A receiver of generated traffic, specified as an IP-address and a port number, separated by the colon character.
-    -p, --periodicity <TIME-SPAN>
+        --send-periodicity <TIME-SPAN>
             A periodicity of sending packets.
 The default value equals to zero seconds, that is, all packets will be sent momentarily. [default:
             0secs]
-    -r, --receiver <ADDRESS>
-            A receiver of generated traffic, specified as an IP-address and a port number, separated by the colon character.
     -s, --sender <ADDRESS>
-            A sender of generated traffic, specified as an IP-address and a port number, separated by the colon character. [default: 0.0.0.0:0] -w, --waiting <TIME-SPAN>
+            A sender of generated traffic, specified as an IP-address and a port number, separated by the colon character. [default: 0.0.0.0:0] -w, --wait <TIME-SPAN>
             A waiting time before an attack execution.
 It is mainly used to prevent a launch of an erroneous (unwanted) attack. [default: 5secs]